jfantinhardesty/Fair-Forest/README.md

 ## Running

-An example of a decision tree using the fairness constraint is found under src/main/java/com/examples/jsatexamples/ClassificationExample.java
+Example of a decision tree using the fairness constraint is found under src/main/java/com/examples/jsatexamples folder.
+This contains the relevant testing files for the Community Crime, Compas, and Credit Card data set.
+Random shuffles of the data sets are found in the resources folder.

-We use the adult dataset for the example as used in the paper by Raff and found [here](https://archive.ics.uci.edu/ml/datasets/adult)